-This report documents WISE Version 1.3 as of January 2013.
-During WISE development, a list of suggested improvements and enhancements were compiled based on conversations among project team members, between project team members and various end-users including Waikato Regional Council staff, and based on targeted feedback from participants in end-user workshops held in November 2008 and November 2009 (Huser et al. 2009; van Delden et al. 2010).
+This report documents WISE Version 1.4 as of March 2016.
+During WISE development, a list of suggested improvements and enhancements were compiled based on conversations among project team members, between project team members and various end-users including Waikato Regional Council staff, and based on targeted feedback from participants in end-user workshops held in November 2008 and November 2009 (Huser et al. 2009; van Delden et al. 2010), and in subsequent discussions on maintenance and update of WISE.
 Some of those suggestions were incorporated into WISE Version 1.1 (Zoning Tool, various improvements to the graphical user interface or GUI).
-Further enhancements have been made in WISE Version 1.2 (changes to the integration of hydrology, economic and land use models) and WISE Version 1.3 (updated district boundaries, improved calibration of the land use model, addition of Monte Carlo tool and enhancements to the scenario manager).
+Further enhancements have been made in WISE Version 1.2 (changes to the integration of hydrology, economic and land use models), WISE Version 1.3 (updated district boundaries, improved calibration of the land use model, addition of Monte Carlo tool and enhancements to the scenario manager) and changes incorporated in this update (WISE Version 1.4) documented in this report.

-Table 29 contains a compiled list of suggested improvements and enhancements for WISE that have yet to be incorporated.
-Improvements and enhancements were categorised into one of four types:
+Table 30 contains a compiled list of suggested improvements and enhancements for WISE that have yet to be incorporated.
+Improvements and enhancements are categorised into one of four types: